From 1 April 2015 East London NHS Foundation Trust (ELFT) will

-Trust is the mental health and specialist learning disability NHS
+- Adult, older adult mental health and learning disability

 The Early Intervention Team works with people between the ages